foster95/name-that-taylor/README.md

 ### CSS issues on Safari and Firefox
 When testing the site on different websites I found that there were issues with Mozilla Firefox and Safari showing up my CSS as intended.
 This was fixed by using the Autofixer platform, as recommended by Code Institute's earlier walkthrough, Boardwalk Games.

+### Responsivity
+When I originally visualised this project, I knew I wanted it to have a very minimal interface with the questions and all of the boxes floating centrally regardless of the screen.
+After experimentating, I found there was a way to fix this so that the boxes always floated centrally by adding a landing wrapper div and wrapping all the content in the following code:

+     .landing-wrapper {
+        position: fixed;
+        top: 0;
+        left: 0;
+        height: 100vh;
+        width: 100vw;
+        display: flex;
+        align-items: center;
+        justify-content: center;
+     }

+However whilst this did fix te issue in its entirety, it also made the site entirely unresponsive to the various screen widths and dimensions without making the font so small as to be unreadable.
+In the end I decided as the developer that is was far better to have a responsive website that was slightly less aesthetically perfect, than to have an aesthetically perfect site that would not and could not work with multiple screen widths.
+I subsequently made the decision to remove the landing wrapper div and the code that came with that, and instead used padding and a few margin tops to create a better indication of visual space, even if it didn't always work perfectly.

 ## Deployment